skcm.org - Logo The Society of King Charles the Martyr-Masthead

 The Parish of King Charles with S.Matthias, Plymouth, Devon

 Its most famous vicar was Robert Hawker, known as the Star of the West for his evangelical preaching.
-The church is also well known as it was responsible for pioneering the Sunday School movement.
+The church is also well

 In March 1941 the church was reduced to a shell during the enemy blitz of the city.
 This devastation caused by the enemy can still be seen today and in the photo to the right.